topherCantrell/AnneClock/README.md

 ```
 cd /etc/modprobe.d
-vi alsa-blacklist.conf # This is creating the file
+vi sudo alsa-blacklist.conf # This is creating the file
 ```

 ```